 Disability & Access: The university is committed to creating an accessible and inclusive learning environment consistent with university policy and federal and state law.
 Please let me know if you experience any barriers to learning so I can work with you to ensure you have equal opportunity to participate fully in this course.
-If you are a student with a disability, or think you may have a disability, and need accommodations please contact Disability & Access Please refer to the D&A website for (D&A). more information: http://diversity.utexas.edu/disability/.
+If you are a student with a disability, or think you may have a disability, and need accommodations please contact Disability & Access (D&A).
+Please refer website more to the D&A for information: http://diversity.utexas.edu/disability/.
 If you are already registered with D&A, please deliver your Accommodation Letter to me as early as possible in the semester so we can discuss your approved accommodations and needs in this course.